r4j4h/dcdc-2014-summaries-csv/README.md

 dcdc-2014-summaries-csv
 =======================

-Data Files for easy access to currently published Delta Conservation Demonstration Center project and field data for 2014 and prior.
+CSV/JSON Data Files for easy access to currently published Delta Conservation Demonstration Center project and field data for 2014 and prior.

+The raw data is published in Excel files in a human reader oriented manner.
+The original author of this repository wished to display this data with interactive charting and desired them in more data oriented formats, specifically oriented for use with libraries such as [D3 [2]](https://github.com/mbostock/d3) and [Crossfilter [3]](https://github.com/square/crossfilter).

 About the Project
 ------

 Conservation in the Delta has to be different because one practice does not fit everyone, one program will not work for everybody.  __The DCDC is a 638-acre working farm that demonstrates sound management practices that save water and keep the soil on the field for Delta farmers.__  The DCDC shows alternative cropping and tillage systems with limited tillage and crop rotations.
 The DCDC’s purpose is to demonstrate the benefits of field buffers:  grassed waterways, field borders, and filter strips.
 Also, the Center shows various applicable water conservation and water quality practices.
-There are plant material utilization demonstrations, along with wildlife and pollinator habitat demonstrations.  _They are very tour-friendly, and they invite you to visit the farm!_ [1]
+There are plant material utilization demonstrations, along with wildlife and pollinator habitat demonstrations.  _They are very tour-friendly, and they invite you to visit the farm [[DCDC Overview] [1]](http://www.dcdcfarm.org/fielddata2.htm)!_